You are here

 - Kokanee Creek Provincial Park is our most popular park in the area.
 Just 15 minutes from Nelson, it has numerous walking trails which depart from the Kokanee Creek Nature Centre.
 There are also stunning strolls along the beach at Kootenay Lake.

-- Kokanee Glacier Park is our beautiful, rich forested area - postcard material.
-12km up Kokanee Glacier Road you will see the Old Growth walk that has interpretive signage and massive trees that take 10 people to hug.
+- Kokanee Glacier Provincial Park is our beautiful, rich forested area - postcard material.
+12km up Kokanee Glacier Road you will see the Old Growth walking trail that has interpretive signage and massive trees that take 10 people to hug.
 16km up Kokanee Glacier Road is Gibson Lake where you can do an easy walk around the lake.
 This is a great walk for all ages.
 Kokanee Lake, Garland Lake and Kaslo Lake are located past Gibson Lake.
 This hike can be done in one day, or you can camp at designated sites or book a spot at the luxurious Kokanee Glacier Cabin, through the Alpine of Club of Canada.
 Kokanee Creek Provincial Park's online guide outlines all hiking trails and camping sites.

 - Morning Mountain is our newest area that caters primarily to mountain biking, but also offers hikes through the lush woods to popular look outs day or night.
 If you are looking for a photo opportunity, this is the place!
 Trail maps can be purchased at Gerick Cycle and Ski and the Nelson Visitor Centre.